beefyfinance/beefy-blog/content/articles/three-ways-to-earn-with-beefy-vvs-finance-and-cronos.en.md

 ### Stake $VVS and earn $BIFI

 If you already have $VVS in your wallet, you can easily earn $BIFI by staking your $VVS in a Glitter Mine.
-A Glitter Mine lets you lock up a single coin and earn interest in the same coin or another.
+A Glitter Mine on VVS FInance lets you lock up a single coin and earn interest in the same coin or another.

 ![](/uploads/glitter_mines.png)